 Изберете регион от картата, за да видите детайли.

-GDP in Varna has been rising and in 2021 it ranked the district immediately below the top three (the capital and the districts of Stara Zagora and Sofia).
-Salaries and pensions have been growing at a rate close to the national average and are relatively high.
-The average annual gross salary of persons employed in a labor or service contract reached 17,200 BGN in 2021, and the average monthly pension was 569 BGN.
-Inequality and poverty in the district remained at relatively low levels in 2022.
-The Gini coefficient for income inequality is 33.5, compared to 38.4 nationally.
-The share of the population living below the national poverty line declined to 14.2%, versus 22.9% nationally, and is the second lowest in the country, below that in the capital.
+GDP in Varna has been rising and in 2022 it again ranked the district immediately below the top three (the capital and the districts of Stara Zagora and Sofia).
+Salaries and pensions have been increasing at a rate close to the national average and are relatively high.
+The average annual gross salary of persons employed under labor contract reached 19,400 BGN in 2022, and in 2023 the average monthly pension was 830 BGN, versus 784 BGN nationally.
+Inequality and poverty in the district again remained at relatively low levels in 2023.
+The Gini coefficient for income inequality is 33.1, compared to 37.2 nationally.
+The share of the population living below the national poverty line was 14.6%, versus 20.6% nationally, and remained the second lowest in the country, below that of the capital.

 |